leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

 ```output error
 {{#example_out Examples/DependentTypes.lean replicateMatchTwo}}
 ```
+When pattern matching refines the type of a program in addition to discovering the structure of a value, it is called _dependent pattern matching_.

-This refined type makes it possible to apply the constructors.
+The refined type makes it possible to apply the constructors.
 The first underscore matches `Vect.nil`, and the second matches `Vect.cons`:
 ```lean
 {{#example_in Examples/DependentTypes.lean replicateMatchFour}}
 ```
-The first underscore under the `.cons` should have type `α`, and `x` is an available `α` to use:
+The first underscore under the `.cons` should have type `α`.
+There is an `α` available, namely `x`:
 ```output error
 {{#example_out Examples/DependentTypes.lean replicateMatchFour}}
 ```